 Yes: 78 (66%)

 No: 40 (34%)

-When I was thinking up this concept, I had envisioned having to run out to bars on weeknights to talk to whoever was around out of desperation to meet my quota.
+When I was thinking up the experiment, I had envisioned having to run out to bars on weeknights to talk to whoever was around out of desperation to meet my quota.
 This rarely happened and made me realize just how many opportunities throughout the course of a ‘normal’ day there are to meet new people.

-That said, I’m not going to say there weren’t nights that the project felt like the bane of my existence.
-Nights when physically and mentally I just wanted to stay home and recharge, when I would rather be doing anything besides forcing conversation with random strangers.
-However, this apathy often put me in a carefree and outcome-independent state, which at times lead to some fun and interesting conversations.
+That said, there were still nights that the project felt like the bane of my existence and when I just wanted to stay home and do anything besides forcing conversation with random strangers.
+However, this apathy often put me in a carefree state, which lead to some fun and interesting conversations.

 Not seen on the data sheet is all of the quality conversations I also had with people that technically didn’t ‘count’ by my rules, such as waitresses, bartenders, and hotel staff.

 And while “talk to everyone” is a creed I have tried to live by for a while now, my thought process and observations about it were completely different since I was now doing it with a more experimental and monitored mindset.

 Was it hard at all?

 As in just doing the act of talking to three strangers a day?
 No. Not really.
 Harder for me was not relying on the same lazy opening dialogue with every single person, trying to meet people in a variety of places, and trying to have genuine conversations, and not just short, meaningless exchanges for the sole purpose of checking off one of my boxes for the day.

 The hardest days were when it got to be 8PM and I still needed to talk to two or three people.
 Again, this still happened way less than I had anticipated and just goes to show how many opportunities there are to meet new people throughout the day.
 In particular, the first conversations on these types of days were the hardest thing about the whole project.